Expressive Arts Institute

 offered here at Salve Regina University.

-Another option would be to combine this study with a Master’s degree in Holistic Counseling or Holistic Leadership, creating a synergistic plan of study for creating a life-path of personal and professional transformation.
+Another option would be to combine this study with a Master’s degree in Holistic Counseling or Holistic Leadership or Rehabilitation Counseling, creating a synergistic plan of study for creating a life-path of personal and professional transformation.